-FALL TERM 2020
+FALL TERM 2022

-Registration opens July 2
+Registration opens July 6

-September 1-2 New Student Orientation (for all new admitted students) September 4 Fall Term Registration and Payment Deadline Last day to register and pay for Fall courses without incurring a late fee.
-September 7 Labour Day: College CLOSED September 9 Fall Term classes begin (Wednesday) September 25 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
+August 30- September 1 New Student Orientation (for all new admitted students) September 2 Fall Term Registration and Payment Deadline Last day to register and pay for Fall courses without incurring a late fee.
+September 5 Labour Day: College CLOSED September 6 Fall Term classes begin (Tuesday) September 23 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
 Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam , or Major Paper for Fall Term.
-September 26 Retreat Day October 9 75% Tuition Refund Deadline Last day to receive a 75% tuition refund for dropping a course, changing a course from credit to audit, or reducing the number of credit hours in a variable credit course.
-October 12-16 Reading Week October 12 Thanksgiving Day: College CLOSED October 23 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).
-November 2 Admissions Confirmation Deadline for Winter 2021 November 4 Registration for Winter 2021 courses opens at noon.
-November 11 Remembrance Day: College open for classes & library; offices closed
+September 22-25 Fall Retreat September 30 Truth & Reconciliation Day: College CLOSED October 7 75% Tuition Refund Deadline Last day to receive a 75% tuition refund for dropping a course, changing a course from credit to audit, or reducing the number of credit hours in a variable credit course.
+October 10-14 Reading Week October 10 Thanksgiving Day: College CLOSED October 21 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).
+October 31 Admissions Confirmation Deadline for upcoming Winter Term November 2 Registration for upcoming Winter courses opens at noon.
+November 11 Remembrance Day: College open for classes & library; offices closed November 21-25 Reading Week

-November 23-27 Reading Week November 30- December 4 Comprehensive Exam Week December 11 Early Registration Deadline for Winter 2021 All Winter students are advised to register by this date.
-Last day to register in order to be given priority in priority enrollment courses that are required for a program.
-December 15 Last day of classes (Tuesday) Registration Deadline for a Thesis , IPIAT , or Integrative Project for Fall Term December 16-18 Final Exams December 22 Extension Application Deadline (for Fall Term courses) December 25- January 1 College CLOSED
+November 25 Early Registration Deadline for the upcoming Winter Term All Winter students are advised to register by this date.
+Last day to register in order to be given priority in priority enrollment courses that are required for a program, or to be given priority for studying on campus.
+Registration deadline for newly admitted students who have been awarded financial aid beginning in the Winter Term.
+November 28- December 2 Comprehensive Exam Week December 12 Last day of classes (Monday) Registration Deadline for a Thesis, IPIAT, or Integrative Project for Fall Term December 14-16 Final Exams December 20 Extension Application Deadline (for Fall Term courses) December 24- January 2 College CLOSED

-WINTER TERM 2021
+WINTER TERM 2023

-Registration opens November 4
+Registration opens November 2